docker/docs/content/desktop/synchronized-file-sharing.md

 - Large dependency directories, for example `node_modules` and `composer` directories (unless you rely on accessing them via a bind mount)
 - `.git directories` (again, unless you need them)

-In general, the contents of your `.syncignore` file can include things anything that's going to cost you time to sync up-front and cost you storage.
+In general, use your ``.syncignore`` file to exclude items that aren't critical to your workflow, especially those that would be slow to sync or use significant storage.

 ## Frequently asked questions